Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 And LUMI is in the first place a batch processing supercomputer.

-A supercomputer like LuMI is a very large and very expensive machine.
+A supercomputer like LUMI is a very large and very expensive machine.
 This implies that it also has to be used as efficiently as possible which in turn implies that we don't want to wast time waiting for input as is the case in an interactive program.